machine-programming/assignment-1/readme.md

 - **Parts 1 & 2**: It’s fine to add smart heuristics in your DSL or synthesizer, but don’t hardcode answers to test cases—that defeats the purpose.
 - **Part 3**: Don’t fake the LLM’s output in your `.jsonl` report.
 Both successes and failures are valuable learning outcomes in this course.
+- Please do not publicize your solutions online.

 ### 📚 Reference